2 acre plot with great beginnings for a food forest, near Albuquerque

 New Mexico

 We are situated in Los Lunas, in the rural community of Tome.
 We're about 30 minutes south of Albuquerque.
 Our farm has a 2 acre plot with 23 fruit and nut trees.
-We have great beginnings for a food forest, and are in need wwoofers to weed, prune fruit trees, turn compost, prep and plant beds, transplanting, share with preparing meals (but mainly you'll be eating my delicious cooking and helping me do the dishes), and folks with handiwork skills would be great.
+WE HAVE 10 AMAZING DOGS, SO IF YOU'RE NOT OKAY WITH DOGS, DO NOT APPLY.
+We have great beginnings for a food forest, and are in of need wwoofers to weed, prune fruit trees, turn compost, prep and plant beds, transplanting, and share with preparing meals (but mainly you'll be eating my delicious cooking and helping me do the dishes).
+Folks that have worked with power tools and that have handiwork skills would be great.

-We ask for 20 hours per week, in exchange for room and board.
+We ask for 20 hours per week (3 hours per day), in exchange for room and board.
 We are interested in people who want to Wwoof because they love to Wwoof, not people who merely need a place to stay.
 It is important that our Wwoofers have some sort of transportation, but not absolutely necessary.
 We can't take on anyone with pets because we have a house full here.
-One day or several months; as long as things work out, we're happy to host.
-We have a large, drive-through barn, which is good for cover of your vehicle, and plenty of space if you have a tiny home.
+Three day minimum or several months; as long as things work out, we're happy to host.
+We have plenty of space if you have a trailer or tiny home.

 MOST IMPORTANTLY - When you first make your inquiry about our farm availability, please include answers to the following questions, otherwise we will likely not respond (this is the first test to see if you've done your research about our farm, and read the directions carefully):